telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/SchedulerGoogleAPI/README.md

 ## Sample Overview
-This area demonstrates the SchedulerGoogleAPI sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates Google Calendar API integration with Telerik Scheduler in ASP.NET MVC.
+The sample shows how to sync appointments with Google Calendar using the Google Calendar API for bidirectional synchronization.

+Common techniques shown in this sample:
+- Integrating Google Calendar API
+- Authenticating with Google OAuth
+- Syncing appointments to Google Calendar
+- Reading events from Google Calendar
+- Handling Google Calendar event updates
+- Managing calendar synchronization conflicts

 ---